thenexthub/Codira/docs/SIL/Types.md

     additional distinctions not exposed at the language level:

-    -   `@convention(thin)` indicates a "thin" function reference, which uses the Swift calling convention with no special "self" or "context" parameters.
+    -   `@convention(thin)` indicates a "thin" function reference, which uses the Codira calling convention with no special "self" or "context" parameters.
-    -   `@convention(thick)` indicates a "thick" function reference, which uses the Swift calling convention and carries a reference-counted context object used to represent captures or other state required by the function.
+    -   `@convention(thick)` indicates a "thick" function reference, which uses the Codira calling convention and carries a reference-counted context object used to represent captures or other state required by the function.
 This attribute is implied by `@callee_owned` or `@callee_guaranteed`.